Iwo24pl/rs-ulanzi-d200/README.md

 - Device re-registration on `plugin_ready` (fixes "no device connected" race)
 - Status display frames are sent only when content changes (fixes flicker)
 - GitHub Actions builds for Windows and Linux on every version tag

+---

+## Contributing
+This repo is open to contributions.
+If you have something in mind that you would like to add, please fork this repo, implement the fix and open a PR here.

 ## License
 This project is licensed under the GNU Affero General Public License v3.0 â€“ see the LICENSE file for details.